guptuv/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first official GIt Respository
+This is my first  GIt Respository
+Author Shradha Khappra